Snehalkashid-code/Password-Manager-/README.md

 admin123

-Note: You can change the master password in the code by editing the masterPassword variable in Program.cs
+Note: You can change the master password in the code by editing the masterPassword variable in Password Manager.cs

 ---